gaudiatech/pyved-engine/docs/GameTutorials/Platformer.md

                 self._platforms.append(rrect)
 ```

-We give the property ``rect`` to the `body`, this will allow us to give the block a proper hitbox.
+We give the property ``rect`` to the `body`,
+this will allow us to give the block a proper hitbox.

-Now we will take a small break from all of this hard stuff, and create our new map, we will need it to load somewhere.
+Now we will take a small break from all of this hard stuff,
+and create our new map, we will need it to load somewhere.

-Just create a `map2.csv` file, or copy the first one and change a few things here and there.
+Just create a `map2.ncsv` file by copying the first one and change

-And let's finish this !
+a few blocks here and there!

+Also make sure that you list the: `map2.ncsv` file in your
+list of assets to load, as specified in your `metadat.json` file
+(just append the name `map2.ncsv` at the end af the existing asset list)

+*We're almost done!*

+*Hang in there!
+You're doing great.*

-Go to `systems.py` and draw our new block on the map, go back to the same place where we changed the colors into images and add the following line :
+Go to `systems.py` and draw our new block on the map,
+go back to the same place where we previously (Step 2. of the tutorial)
+changed how way blocks are displayed.
+It's around line 200 of that file.
+Add the following line after the display of orange blocks:

 ```py
     temp = pyv.find_by_archetype('tp_block')